microsoft/Microsoft-365-Defender-Hunting-Queries/Discovery/MultipleLdaps.md

 # Detect multiple LDAP queries

-// Detect multiple Active Directory LDAP queries made in bin time
+Detect multiple Active Directory LDAP queries made in bin time

-// Replace 10 on line 1 with your desired thershold
+Replace 10 on line 1 with your desired thershold

-// replace 1m on line 2 with your desired bin time
+Replace 1m on line 2 with your desired bin time

 ## Query